ConsoleMage/smartshop-inventory-system/README.md

 ## Activity 2: Creating Complex SQL Queries With Microsoft Copilot

 <img width="1560" height="1080" alt="Activity 2" src="https://github.com/user-attachments/assets/724483f6-f86a-4fd0-a02d-8d1d108617ae" /><br>

+(5 pts) Did you use Copilot to generate complex SQL queries, including JOINs, nested queries, and aggregations?

+Yes.

 (5 pts) Did you include a brief summary of how Copilot assisted in each step of the development process?